 - Approximately 25 clinical rotation sites located in the Chicago area and surrounding neighborhoods which serve an incredibly diverse population

-- Wide-ranging faculty with varying expertise, including cardiovascular, neurogenetics, industry, biobanking, research and public health; drawn from Northwestern and other nationally recognized private and academic centers in the Chicago area
+- Wide-ranging faculty with varying expertise, including cardiovascular, neurogenetics, reproductive genetics, industry, biobanking, research and public health; drawn from Northwestern and other nationally recognized private and academic centers in the Chicago area

 - Program directors and faculty with extensive experience at the state and national level, including direct working relationships with the Illinois Department of Public Health, the National Society of Genetic Counselors, the American Society of Human Genetics, the Secretary’s Advisory Committee on Genetics, Health and Society, the Centers for Disease Control and the Institute of Medicine

 - Emphasis on professional development, networking and job placement

 This unique combination, along with the personalized attention a student receives during their training, creates an exciting learning environment and is one of the major strengths of the Northwestern program.
 We believe our students deserve a strong science, research and psychosocial curriculum.

 In addition, Northwestern is proud to offer one of the only dual degree programs available in Genetic Counseling and Medical Humanities and Bioethics.